 Procedure of Baker’s Cyst Treatment

 Here is a list of some tips that should be followed by the patients.
-That are mentioned below:
+Those are mentioned below:

 - Eating a balanced diet is recommended for patients.